 Stock status.
 Trends in the Taiwan, China CPUE series suggest that the longline vulnerable biomass has declined to about 29% of the level observed in 1950.
 There were 20 years of moderate fishing before 1980, and the catch has more than doubled since 1980.
 Catches have increased substantially since 2007, attributed to the Indonesian fishery although there is substantial uncertainty remaining on the catch estimates.
-It is considered that recent catches have been well above the MSY level, recent fishing mortality exceeds $F{MSY}$ ( $F{2010}/F{MSY}$ =1.33).
-Spawning biomass is considered to be at or very near to the SBMSY level (SB2010/SBMSY =1.05) (Table 1, Fig. 1).
+It is considered that recent catches have been well above the MSY level, recent fishing mortality exceeds F{MSY} ($F{2010}/F{MSY} = 1.33$).
+Spawning biomass is considered to be at or very near to the SB{MSY} level (SB2010/SB{MSY} = 1.05) (Table 1, Fig. 1).
+Thus, the 2011 assessment indicated that the stock is subject to overfishing, but not overfished (Table 1).
 Fishing mortality needs to be reduced by at least 20% to ensure that spawning biomass is maintained at MSY levels (Table 2).
+Revisions to the catch history in 2013 indicated that reported landings in 2012 (33,960 t), and those from 2011 (33,605 t) are only slightly above the MSY estimates from the previous assessment.